Steps to go Smoke Free

 - Live Smoke Free has a sample notification letter to send to residents

-- Inform residents that at that time they will need to abide by the new policy if they wish to remain in the building
+- Inform residents at what time they will need to abide by the new policy if they wish to remain in the building

 - "Phase-in" method: This process typically takes one year (or the length of your longest lease period).
 Begin having new renters who move into the building sign a smoke-free lease addendum or policy.
 Announce the policy change to current residents and have them sign a smoke-free lease addendum or policy at the time of their lease renewal.